 Depending on which nationality you have, you can buy your VISA for Zambia upon arrival at the airport.
-Please have a look here, to see if you can this, or if you need to apply for one before the tour starts, in which case we will send you a letter of invitation to apply for a visa.
+Please have a look here, to see if you can this, or if you need to apply for one before the tour starts, in which case we will send you a letter of invitation.
+There is also the possibility to get an eVISA.